hanzoui/pr/templates/add-toml.md

 # Add pyproject.toml for Custom Node Registry

-We are building a global registry for custom nodes (similar to PyPI) with dr.lt.data and comfyanon.
+We are working with dr.lt.data and comfyanon to build a global registry for custom nodes (similar to PyPI).
 Eventually, the registry will be used as a backend for the UI-manager.
-All nodes will go through a verification proess before being published to users.
+All nodes go through a verification proess before being published to users.

 The main benefits are that authors can
-- publish nodes by version, and users can safely update nodes knowing their workflows won't break.
+- publish nodes by version and users can safely update nodes knowing their workflows won't break
 - automate testing against new commits in the comfy repo and existing workflows through our CI/CD dashboard

 Action Required: